shaylarihosain/Scripps-College-Journal/README.md

 - **Injects more convenient custom Adobe InDesign interface layout tailored to magazine design**

-- **Moves the issue's artwork into the correct folder**
+- **Moves the issue's artwork into the correct folder and places artwork in the design**
-     - When leadership sends you the visual artwork selected for use in the _Journal_, you need to put it into the Artwork folder.
+     - When leadership provides the visual artwork selected for use in the _Journal_, it needs to go into the Artwork folder.
 (We all work with one set of artwork that was accepted for this year's issue.
 When we split up the issue for multiple designers to work on, we don't need to repackage the artwork every time.)
      - With the _Scripps College Journal_ app, you can drag all the images you download onto its Dock icon, and it'll move those files to the correct folder automatically, so that when you export the PDF, the links will be intact for the senior designer, who combines everyone's work.
+     - Dragging one piece onto the icon will also place it in the magazine's InDesign document, if open.
+Unlike InDesign's native place function, SCJ will place it on the document in a manageable size, with a proportionally fitted frame, to ensure that the artwork is not masked or distortred.

 - **Automatic magazine export** (Beta, some features may not be functional or operating correctly for now)
      - When you're done with your pages, drag the InDesign file onto the SCJ Dock icon, and click _Package for Senior Designer_.
 You'll have the option to email the created files.
 (Currently only exports preview PDF)